 In 1873 the Texas & Pacific railroad had been laying track westward from Marshall to Fort Worth.
-So convinced was Fort Worth Democrat editor (and Cowtown’s head cheerleader) B. B. Paddock (pictured) that Fort Worth would become a railroad hub that in 1873 he drew his Tarantula map that showed Fort Worth as a railroad hub in the near future.
+So convinced was Fort Worth Democrat editor (and Cowtown’s head cheerleader) B. B. Paddock that Fort Worth would become a railroad hub that in 1873 he drew his Tarantula map that showed Fort Worth as a railroad hub in the near future.

 In July 1873 the track reached Dallas.
 Fort Worth was just thirty-two miles away.
 But then came the national economic panic of 1873.
 Work on laying the track to Fort Worth stopped at Eagle Ford west of Dallas.
-For Fort Worth it was a double whammy: Fort Worth didn’t get the railroad, but Dallas did.
+For Fort Worth it was a double whammy: Fort Worth didn’t get the railroad, but downstream arch rival Dallas did.
 Fort Worth languished.
 Its population declined.
-Mayor Burts in 1874 said the population was six hundred.
+Mayor William Paxton Burts in 1874 said the population was only six hundred.
 On February 2, 1875, Robert Cowart, a Dallas lawyer who had formerly lived in Fort Worth, wrote a tongue-in-cheek article in the Dallas Daily Herald in which he claimed that Fort Worth had become such a sleepy “suburban village” that one night a panther had come up from the river bottom and wandered the downtown streets “at his own sweet will.”

 Fast forward to July 1876.
 The economy had improved, and the T&P had resumed laying track toward Fort Worth.
 The railroad, Paddock and the Democrat knew, was going to change everything for Fort Worth.
 The railroad would create jobs, increase the population.
-By 1880 the population would be six thousand.
+(Indeed it did: By 1880 the population would be six thousand.)
 More hotels, more houses would be needed.
 More everything would be needed.
 Fort Worth would be connected to the rest of the country via an iron Internet.
 Cowtown would get its frontier mojo back!